confluentinc/examples/ccloud/docs/beginner-cloud.rst

    partitions and delete a topic with 6 partitions.
 At the end of the five minute window you still have 18 partitions but you actually created and deleted 12 partitions.

-   A more conservative thresholds are put in place--this panel will turn yellow when at 50% utilization and red at 60%.
+   More conservative thresholds are put in place--this panel will turn yellow when at 50% utilization and red at 60%.